Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

 Workstation Setup Notes...
  A. Install MS 2019 Visual Studio complete
  B. Install MS 2017 Installer for Application Deployment via MSIx
- C. Install via NuGet: System.Text.Json (AbleCheckbook & AbleLicensing)
+ C. Install git and/or GitHub desktop
- C. Install via NuGet: PayPal .NET SDK (AbleLicensing only)
+ D. You will want to install Postman and WinSCP as well
- D. Install git and/or GitHub desktop
+ E. AbleCheckbook VS Pre-Build Event: copy $(ProjectDir)Support\* $(TargetDir)
- E. You will want to install Postman and WinSCP as well
+ F. Set Build Configuration Symbols: Debug: SUPERUSER, Release: RELEASE
- F. AbleCheckbook VS Pre-Build Event: copy $(ProjectDir)Support\* $(TargetDir)
+ G. Install via NuGet: System.Text.Json (AbleCheckbook & AbleLicensing)
- G. Set Build Configuration Symbols: Debug: SUPERUSER, Release: RELEASE
+ H. Install via NuGet: PayPal .NET SDK (AbleLicensing only)
- H. In AssemblyInfo.cs, if necessary, change to [assembly: AssemblyVersion("1.0.*")]
+ I. In AssemblyInfo.cs, if necessary, change to [assembly: AssemblyVersion("1.0.*")]
- I. Import AbleCheckbook.postman_collection.json into PostMan for sandboxing
+ J. Import AbleCheckbook.postman_collection.json into PostMan for sandboxing
- J. Options:Debug:General Uncheck "Step over propertes and operators" (Critical!)
+ K. Options:Debug:General Uncheck "Step over propertes and operators" (Critical!)

  Caveats...
  .
 If you are new to MS VS, see the notes at the end of this document